‘The War to End All Wars’: Kansas City’s National World War I Museum and Memorial

 If you don’t, I’ll save you the research.
 Armistice Day marked the end of the “Great War,” or what we call World War I. The war officially ended at the 11th hour of the 11th day of the 11th month – Nov.
 11th.

-It’s actually located in the heartland of America – Kansas City, Missouri.
+Instead of occupying a spot on the National Mall in Washington, DC, the National World War I Museum and Memorial is actually located in the heartland of America – Kansas City, Missouri.

 IMG_4145